Zimbabwe visa requirements: Everything you need to know 2025

 • Other types of visas: This article discusses tourist visa information; however see the e-visa website for guidance on alternative types of visa, such as Zimbabwe Business Visas, Transit Visas and Conferencing Visas (more info on the Zimbabwe eVisa website).

-Useful Zimbabwe visa websites and contact information
+Useful websites and contact info about Zimbabwe visas

 Make sure you also read the Zimbabwe travel quick reference guide